ReproNim/containers/README.md

 [.sif](https://www.sylabs.io/2018/03/sif-containing-your-containers/)),
 so we just use uniform `.sing` extension.

+# A typical YODA workflow

+Before proceeding our typical workflow, let's re-express [YODA principles] as a possible workflow:

+- create dataset which would contain results,
+- install/add to that dataset everything needed (code, other datasets, containers) to perform the analysis
+- perform the analysis using **only** materials available within the reach of this dataset.

+This would help to guarantee reproducibility in the future because all the materials would be *reachable* within that dataset.

 # A typical workflow

 Let's assume that our goal is to do Quality Control of an MRI dataset (which is